Gainesville, Texas

-Gainesville is a city in and the county seat of Cooke County, Texas, United States.
+Gainesville is a city in and the county seat of Cooke County, Texas, United States and is part of the Dallas-Fort Worth, TX-OK combined statistical area.
 Its population was 17,394 at the 2020 census.
 It is part of the Texoma region and is an important Agri-business center.

 History

 Founded in 1850, the city of Gainesville was established on a 40 acre tract of land donated by Mary E. Clark.
 City residents called their new community "Liberty", which proved short-lived, as Liberty, Texas, already existed.
 One of the original settlers of Cooke County, Colonel William Fitzhugh, suggested that the town be named after General Edmund Pendleton Gaines.
 Gaines, a United States general under whom Fitzhugh had served, had been sympathetic to the Texas Revolution.

 The first hint of prosperity arrived with the Butterfield Overland Mail stagecoach in September 1858, bringing freight, passengers, and mail.
 In 1860, Cooke County voted against secession.
 In 1862, during the Civil War, the Great Hanging at Gainesville, a controversial trial and lynching of 40 suspected Union loyalists, brought the new town to the attention of the state and came close to ripping the county apart.
 In the decade after the Civil War, Gainesville had its first period of extended growth, catalyzed by the expansion of the cattle industry in Texas.
 Gainesville, only 7 mi from the Oklahoma border, became a supply point for cowboys driving herds north to Kansas.
 The merchants of Gainesville reaped considerable benefits from the passing cattle drives.

 Within 20 years, its population increased from a few hundred to more than 2,000.
 Gainesville was incorporated on February 17, 1873, and by 1890 was established as a commercial and shipping point for area ranchers and farmers.
 In the late 1870s, two factors drastically altered the historic landscape of North-central Texas.
 The first of these was barbed wire.
 In 1875, Henry B. Sanborn, a regional sales agent for Joseph Glidden's Bar Fence Company of DeKalb, Illinois, traveled to Texas.
 That autumn, he chose Gainesville as one of his initial distribution points for the newly invented barbed wire, which his employer had patented the previous year.
 On his first visit to Gainesville, he sold 10 reels of the wire to the Cleaves and Fletcher hardware store—the first spools of barbed wire ever sold in Texas.

 World War II had an enormous impact on Cooke County.
 Camp Howze, an army infantry training camp, was established on some of the best farmland in the county.
 The construction of the camp helped bring Cooke County out of the Great Depression by providing jobs.
 The county population doubled and the area boomed.

 Since then, tourism has brought renewed prosperity to the area.
 The return of Amtrak on June 14, 1999, brought Gainesville back full circle to one of the original sources of its growth and success.
 In the early 1990s, Gainesville had 600 businesses and a population of 14,587.
 By 2020, the population had grown to 17,394.